 We only did the Volcano part with a round trip to a watchtower and a 5 km walk through the forest.

-On the other hand, the part in the forest that leads to the century-old tree and lava flows is much more interesting.
+On the other hand, the forest part that leads to the century-old tree and lava flows is much more interesting.
 We strolled there for 2 hours!

 1968 lava flow